TNG-Modding/stellaris-victoria-3-politics/README.md

 - `cd ./stellaris-victoria-3-politics/zintemplator`
 - `intemplator go`.
 This should take the specs, run them through our templates, and create the files for our mod.

+## Submitting Your Changes

+Create a new branch for your changes, and submit a pull request to master.
+You can ping me on Discord @thenextguy if you want to bring it to my attention.

 ## Creating your Own Content

 The easiest way to create new content for the mod is to expand existing content in the specs files.
 For instance, copy a json blob about defensive wars and turn it into a different policy.